lubuntu-team/manual/source/3/3.2/3.2.10/monitor_settings.rst

 Multimonitor
 ------------
 With multiple monitors you can in the set position tab you can drag the different screen around drag the two monitors around.
 The checkbox for :guilabel:`keep monitor attached` pulls the monitors pixels adjacent to each other.
-The fast menu :guilabel:`extended view` sets you to set extended showing different things on different monitors.
-Selecting a :guilabel:`unified` view shows the same thing on both screens. :guilabel:`First only` shows up the first screen while second only shows only the second.
+The :guilabel:`fast options` selection :menuselection:`extended view` sets you to set extended showing different things on different monitors.
+Selecting a :menuselection:`unified view` on the :guilabel:`Fast Options` shows the same thing on both screens. :guilabel:`First only` shows up the first screen while second only shows only the second.
 The tabs towards the bottom are settings for each monitor.

 .. image:: multimonitor_settings.png